Trump's Hollywood Walk of Fame star demolished with 'blunt force' object

 That incident followed multiple others in which individuals built a wall around the star and spray painted a swastika on it.
 Last year, the star had been vandalized with stickers, including ones that read “#IResist.”

+In a statement issued on behalf of the Hollywood Chamber of Commerce, president and CEO Leron Gubler confirmed to EW that his organization is “working with the police in regards to this felony and intends to prosecute to the full extent of the law” — a course of action, he says, that “is something the Chamber would do for any Walk of Fame star that has been vandalized.”

+The Hollywood Historic Trust has plans to restore Trump’s star “immediately,” but will require “several days of seasoning before it is polished.”

-A representative for the Hollywood Chamber of Commerce did not immediately respond to EW’s request for comment.
-The organization’s president, Leron Gubler, had said in a statement when Trump’s star was first destroyed, “The Hollywood Walk of Fame is an institution celebrating the positive contributions of the inductees.
+Gubler also reiterated a previous statement given out the last time Trump’s star was destroyed: “The Hollywood Walk of Fame is an institution celebrating the positive contributions of the inductees.
 When people are unhappy with one of our honorees, we would hope that they would project their anger in more positive ways than to vandalize a California State landmark.
 Our democracy is based on respect for the law.
 People can make a difference by voting and not destroying public property.”

 Comments

-Note: This article has been updated with a statement from the Hollywood Chamber of Commerce.